Iron Ladies! How to Up Your Iron by Dietitian Laura Clark

 Fortified breakfast cereal with a glass of orange juice.

 It’s also wise to avoid drinking tea at meal times as the tannins it contains will inhibit iron absorption.
 One cup drunk with a meal has been shown to reduce iron absorption by as much as 75%.
 This is probably worth telling your parents as along with teenage girls, people over 65 have a higher incidence of iron deficiency.
-I’ve also flagged to Grandma (my Mum) about the importance of protein in her diet because I fear her marmalade fetish is probably not helping her as discussed over on
+I’ve also flagged to Grandma (my Mum) about the importance of protein in her diet because I fear her marmalade fetish is probably not helping her as discussed over on the LEC Nutrition blog.

 In the meantime, keeping pumping that iron in ladies!